BrianLipscombe/power_standz/README.md

 * Guidance and Moral Support

-    Code Institute on Slack.
-Without this, I would have never been able to solve countless, mind-numbing problems.

-    My mentor, Narender Singh, for helping me as much as I was capable of comprehending, even though I was unable to schedule proper sessions due to major time constraints and unforeseen scheduling conflicts.

-    Most importantly my family, for dealing with me and my crazy work and studying schedules.
-For believing in me, that I might actually receive a diploma in software development!
+    Code Institute on Slack, my mentor, the Code Institute tutors, and most importantly my family, for dealing with me and my crazy work and studying schedules.
+For believing in me.

 This site was developed for educational purposes only.